nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 A User Epic is a short description that captures a valuable set of interactions with tools (e.g. software solutions) in the service of achieving the scientific objective.
 Epics can also be thought of as big tasks, and should be written from the users perspective, e.g.: "build a dataset" or "analyze a dataset" or "turn raw sequence into called variants".
 Importantly, an Epic is a multi-step process, which will later be broken down into small component parts (User Stories).
 Most Use Cases will have between three and five Epics, however very simple Use Cases may have only one, and very complex Use Cases may have ten or more.
 User Epics are tied to specific Use Cases, and can not be shared.

-A User Epic file has five parts:
+A User Epic file has six parts:

  1. title: 1 - 5 words that describe the Epic
  2. blurb: < 20 word description of Epic task
  3. user-stories: a carriage return seperated list of the abbreviated file names of the User Stories associated with this Epic (i.e. `USERSTORY-#`).
  4. tags: a carriage return seperated list of relevant 1 - 2 word descriptions
  5. untitled description: An optional long form description of the task.
 This can be quite detailed and include specific file types, statistical analyses, and techniques.
 It should be domain and subject specific, and can give context for the User Stories.

-The sub-section of the file containing the title, blurb, user-stories, and tags should be bounded by `---`
+ 6. YAML front matter block: The YAML sub-section of the file containing the title, blurb, user-stories, and tags should be bounded by `---`

 Example: